Bethesda, Antigua and Barbuda

-Bethesda is a township in Saint Paul Parish on the island of Antigua, in Antigua and Barbuda.
+Bethesda is a village in Saint Paul Parish on the island of Antigua, in Antigua and Barbuda.

 It is located in the southeastern area of the island, to the northeast of English Harbour, at the head of Willoughby Bay.

 Geography

-Bethesda may be found on Willoughby Bay, which is a wide bay on the east coast of the island's southern peninsula.
+Bethesda is found on Willoughby Bay, which is a wide bay on the east coast of the island's southern peninsula.
 The terrain flattens out and extends inland to the northeast, eventually reaching the Central Plain, which is the island's core plain.
 The hills of Monks Hill may be found to the southwest, and they border both Falmouth Bay and English Harbour.
 The region is primarily agricultural and has a low population density.

 The settlement, which has a population of exactly 499 people in 2011, may be found along the route that leads from St. Phillip's Parish in the southeastern part of Antigua to English Harbour.

-The Bethesda Dam is located in the interior and is the second largest dam in the United States, behind the Potworks Dam, which is located around 2 kilometers to the north.
+The Bethesda Dam is located in the interior and is the second largest dam in the country, behind the Potworks Dam, which is located around 2 kilometers to the north.
 One of the largest remaining mangrove stands on the island is located at the Christian Cove wetland, which is located on the shore.